Have you ever wondered about the mysterious birds that have captivated human imagination for centuries?

 This flexible diet helps them thrive in different environments.

-During breeding season, Little Ravens build nests high up in trees.
+During the breeding season, Little Ravens build nests high up in trees.
 They often use sticks and line the inside with softer materials.

 If you’re in southeastern Australia, keep an eye out for these clever birds.